-In Massachusetts, transgender people have been protected from discrimination in employment, housing, education, and credit since 2011 – and under these protections Sarah can take steps to address the discrimination she faced at work.
+In Massachusetts, transgender people have been protected from discrimination in employment, housing, education, and credit since 2011—and under these protections Sarah took steps to address the discrimination she faced at work.
 And now, thanks to the hard work of transgender people like her, there are also non-discrimination protections for public transportation, in parks, at restaurants, businesses and hotels, and in government buildings.

 “It’s just crazy that here I am, a law enforcement officer who could be denied entry to any public space because of who I am,” Sarah said.

 Sarah is a lifelong Bay Stater, born and raised in Bourne, Massachusetts.
 She has known that she is transgender essentially her entire life.

 “I felt for the first time I may be trans at around five years old,” she said.
 “But back then, I didn’t have a word for it.
 And it was safer to keep it a secret.”
 After high school, Sarah enlisted in the United States Army as an airborne paratrooper, where she served for over ten years.
 “I didn’t really want to think about my gender, which is part of why I joined,” she said.
 “I wanted to get away from it.”

 When she did come out, first to her siblings and friends, she was pleased to be greeted with strong support.
 “My family and friends, nothing changed for them” she said.
 “I am really one of the lucky ones—I didn’t lose any friends or family when I came out.”

 When she prepared to come out at work in 2015, she made all of the right decisions, notifying her supervisors and asking to put a formal process for transitioning in place.
 “I wanted to make it all a smooth transition.”